 At BuffaloGrid, we use data every day to inform our work to connect the next billion.
 But it’s improving the lives of the people behind these numbers that really drives us.

-The stats below explore the huge opportunity for Mobile Network Operators (MNOs) and internet companies to break down the digital divide using our technology.
+The stats below explore the huge opportunity for Mobile Network Operators (MNOs) and internet companies to break down the digital divide in rural areas using our technology.

 So, let’s start with the big one...

 1.2 Billion people live without access to power, yet 700 million of them own a mobile phone

 This stat from the IEA’s 2017 Access to Energy report tells us two things.

 Firstly, connectivity is increasing and that’s great.
 More people than ever are using mobile phones to entertain themselves, stay in touch with family members, access essential information and, in many cases, pay for goods and services.